IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The IUA Profile provides support for user authentication, app authentication, and authorization decisions.
 When MHD actors are grouped with IUA actors there are additional security and privacy functionality enabled by this grouping.
 There are additional requirements and functionality enabled through scope definitions that are transaction-specific.

-An MHD Document Source, when grouped with an IUA Authorization Client, shall use [ITI-71] Get Access Token to request the following scope from the IUA Authorization Server.
-This enables the MHD Document Source to submit a document using the Provide Document Bundle [ITI-65] transaction with the authorizing token in the combined transaction [ITI-72] Incorporate Access Token.
+An MHD Document Source, when grouped with an IUA Authorization Client, shall use Get Access Token [ITI-71] to request the following scope from the IUA Authorization Server.
+This enables the MHD Document Source to submit a document using the Provide Document Bundle [ITI-65] transaction with the authorizing token in the combined transaction Incorporate Access Token [ITI-72].

-The MHD Document Recipient, when grouped with an IUA Resource Server, shall require [ITI-72] Incorporate Access Token in all [ITI-65] Provide Document Bundle transactions, shall enforce the authorization decision in the token, and may further enforce policies beyond those made by the Authorization Server such as consent or business rules.
+The MHD Document Recipient, when grouped with an IUA Resource Server, shall require Incorporate Access Token [ITI_72] in all Provide Document Bundle [ITI-65] transactions, shall enforce the authorization decision in the token, and may further enforce policies beyond those made by the Authorization Server such as consent or business rules.

 scope: `ITI-65`